 Most pilots will land at an alternative airport when there’s a tropical storm over their destination, or wait for the storm to pass.

-Will Airports Shut Down During Tropical Storms?
+Airports May Shut Down

 Airports may shut down during tropical storms and other extreme weather conditions, with all flights being canceled, and passengers being issued travel waivers as compensation.

-Can Planes Fly Over Snow Storms?
+Planes Will Fly Over Snow Storms

 As snow normally forms at around 4,500m, while most planes fly above 30,000m, planes can safely fly above snow storms and completely avoid them.